TharishaPerera/personal-blog/src/pages/post/JavaChatApp.md

 **EXECUTION**

-Nopw let’s see how this works.
+Now let’s see how this works.

 First run the `Server.java` class then `Client.java` class.